AviatrixSystems/Docs/HowTos/sfc_faq.rst

 Through SFC, an S3 bucket is mounted as a local directory to the Aviatrix gateway with the same name as the bucket.
 An VPC endpoint is created to serve S3 so that data objects transferring is private within the AWS network and free of charge.
 File copying from on-prem to the gateway directory is transferred to the S3 bucket.

 With this approach, you can specify policies such as only allowing the VPC endpoint to access S3 buckets.
+Since only the mounted S3 buckets on Aviatrix gateway can be used for file transferring, SFC effectively locks down which S3 buckets and from where data can be transferred.

 SFC also works in a VPC that connects over Internet with IPSEC.